 I have also been privileged to mentor other PAs.
 I often receive emails from Assistants requesting meet ups.
 I take those very passionately.
 Sometimes I speak to Senior Assistants but mostly to junior ones looking to grow.
 I see young souls who have a deep passion to grow.
 I feel happy speaking to them and giving them courage and assurance.

-As Pitman’s winner for 2015, you came to London and to Executive Secretary LIVE in order to accept your prize.
+As Pitman’s winner for 2015, you came to London and to Executive Support LIVE in order to accept your prize.
 Tell us a bit about the trip and how you feel it has impacted on your role.

-I was invited by Pitman Training Group to receive my prize at the Executive Secretary LIVE event in London.
+I was invited by Pitman Training Group to receive my prize at the Executive Support LIVE event in London.
 It was my first time visiting London.
 I touched down at Heathrow airport at about 7am.
 Clad in a black jacket, I rolled my suitcases towards the exit of the busy airport where I was welcomed by a rude cold breeze.
 For a moment I thought of going back inside but I quickly jumped into a black cab and off we sped.
 My Auntie Christine who had travelled to London before told amazing stories of winter and snow, and that’s what I visualized.
 I also expected to see skyscrapers but was surprised to find that London is a golden olden historical city.
 I visited some of the historical sites; Trafalgar Square, Big Ben, and Buckingham Palace all of which I studied in European history at A Level.
 At Buckingham Palace, I waited to see Queen Elizabeth in vain; however I was happy to see the royal guards and Princess Diana’s memorial walk emblem.
 I also made a courtesy visit to the Ugandan Embassy located at Trafalgar Square.
 They were happy to receive me.
 I was very glad to connect with long lost friends.

-At Executive Secretary LIVE, I met many amazing Assistants most of whom I am in touch with.
+At Executive Support LIVE, I met many amazing Assistants most of whom I am in touch with.
 I strongly admired their zeal to grow and the urge to assist others.
 I took away many lessons from the great speakers on project management, mentoring, PA brand, social media for PAs, being present in life and was happy to learn about the trends and technology in the profession.
 Upon my return, I shared this knowledge with colleagues in Uganda.
 I do apply those skills in my work here at the Bank.

 What are the main changes you have seen in the time you have been an Assistant?